Louise-X10/Breakout-Game/README.md

 - `config.py`: Contains information about how to configure a particular game of Breakout.
 - `graphics.py`: Contains code for displaying the graphics.

+## Compilation instructions
-There are three versions  of the game that can be run from a Terminal:
+There are three versions of gamefiles that can be run from a Terminal:
 - `simple.py`: A simple version of Breakout, useful for testing code.
 - `classic.py`: The classic arcade version of Breakout.
 - `bunsen.py`: This is the version of Breakout with Dr. Bunsen Honeydew as the target.